Pilla-Panda/AI-Medical-Assistant-Chatbot-RAG-based-Application/README.md

 # AI-Medical-Assistant-Chatbot-RAG-based-Application
 This application is a Medical Domain Chatbot built using Retrieval-Augmented Generation (RAG).
 It allows users to upload their own medical documents (e.g., textbooks, reports), and the system intelligently answers queries by retrieving the most relevant content before generating a final response.

-## 🧠 Project Overview
+## 📌 Project Overview

-This application is a **Medical Domain Chatbot** built using **Retrieval-Augmented Generation (RAG)**.
+This project is a **Medical Domain Chatbot** built using **Retrieval-Augmented Generation (RAG)**.
-It allows users to upload their own medical documents (e.g., textbooks, reports), and the system intelligently answers queries by retrieving the most relevant content before generating a final response.
+It enables users to upload medical documents (e.g., textbooks, reports) and intelligently answers queries by retrieving the most relevant context before generating accurate responses.

 ---

 ## 🎓 What is RAG?

-**RAG (Retrieval-Augmented Generation)** enhances language models by supplying relevant external context from a knowledge base, preventing hallucinations and improving accuracy—especially for factual or specialized domains like **medicine**.
+**RAG (Retrieval-Augmented Generation)** enhances Large Language Models (LLMs) by incorporating external knowledge from a vector database.
+This approach:
+- Reduces hallucinations
+- Improves factual accuracy
+- Performs well in domain-specific areas like **medicine**

 ---